IPad (3rd generation): Hardware

 The device has an Apple A5X SoC with a 1 GHz dual-core 32-bit Cortex-A9 CPU and a quad-core PowerVR SGX543MP4 GPU; 1 GB of RAM; a 5-megapixel, rear-facing camera capable of 1080p video recording; and a VGA front-facing videophone camera designed for FaceTime.
 The display resolution is 2,048 by 1,536 (QXGA) with 3.1 million pixels—four times more than the iPad 2—providing even scaling from the prior model.

-The new iPad is thicker than its predecessor by 0.6 mm and is heavier by 51 grams for the Wi-Fi model (652 grams).
+The new iPad is thicker than its predecessor by 600 micrometers and is heavier by 51 grams for the Wi-Fi model (652 grams).

 The Wi-Fi + Cellular models (both at 662 grams) are 49 grams heavier for the AT&T model and 55 grams heavier for the Verizon model compared to the respective iPad 2 3G models (AT&T 3G iPad 2 is 613 grams, and Verizon 3G iPad 2 is 607 grams).

 There are four physical switches on the third-generation iPad, including a home button near the display that returns the user to the home screen, and three plastic switches on the sides: wake/sleep and volume up/down, plus a software-controlled switch whose function varies with software update.
 The display responds to other sensors: an ambient light sensor to adjust screen brightness and a 3-axis accelerometer to sense orientation and to switch between portrait and landscape modes.
 Unlike the iPhone and iPod Touch's built-in applications, which work in three orientations (portrait, landscape-left and landscape-right), the iPad's built-in applications support screen rotation in all four orientations, including upside-down.
 Consequently, the device has no intrinsic "native" orientation; only the relative position of the home button changes.

 The tablet is manufactured either with or without the capability to communicate over a cellular network; all models can connect to a wireless LAN.
 The third-generation iPad optionally has 16, 32, or 64 GB of internal flash memory, with no expansion option.
 Apple sells a "camera connection kit" with an SD card reader, but it can only be used to transfer photos and videos.